microsauce/scetty/README.md

 ```

 When using the cookieSupport middleware cookies are decoded from the request header and added to the request cookies
-map, they are accessible by name.
+map and encoded and sent in the response, they are accessible by name.

 # Router trait

 Thus far we have extended DefaultRouter in our router definitions.
 DefaultRouter provides sensible defaults for two
 Router values: documentRoot:String and templateRoot:String.

-documentRoot: determines the root folder from which this Router will load static resources (files).
+**documentRoot**: determines the root folder from which this Router will load static resources (files).

-templateRoot: determines the root folder from which this Router will load templates.
+**templateRoot**: determines the root folder from which this Router will load templates.

-If these default values are insufficient you may extend the Router trait directly and initialize and initialize
+If these default values are insufficient you may extend the Router trait directly and initialize them yourself:
-them yourself:

 ```scala
 class MyRouter(val documentRoot:String,val templateRoot:String) extends Router {